kumbulanit/t-sql/tech company/untitled/Presentations/Lesson2_Understanding_Sets_Presentation.md

         WHEN d.DepartmentName = 'Engineering' THEN 'Member of IT Set' ELSE 'Not Member of IT Set'
     END AS SetMembership
-FROM Employees;
+FROM Employees e;

 -- Using WHERE clause for set membership
 SELECT * FROM Employees
-WHERE Department IN ('IT', 'Finance');  -- Members of specified set
+WHERE d.d.DepartmentName IN ('IT', 'Finance');  -- Members of specified set

 -- BaseSalary range membership
 SELECT * FROM Employees